Trump’s Black supporters bring attacks from the Internet to convention prime time, in answer to diverse Democratic ticket

 The harsh judgments about Harris, delivered online and at Trump’s nominating convention, are at least partially intended to help blunt her appeal for Black voters already unlikely to vote for Democrats, said experts in digital communication.
 The messaging is more likely to sow cynicism, causing voters of color to withdraw from the political process, said Ashley Bryant, also of Win Black/Pa’lante.

-The approach may be most powerful, however, in the cover it gives to White voters who harbor anti-Black sentiments, said Michael Steele, a former chairman of the Republican National Committee who estimated that the following enjoyed by these pro-Trump Black commentators was “almost 100 percent White.”
+The approach may be most powerful, however, in the cover it gives to White voters who harbor anti-Black sentiments, said Michael Steele, a former chairman of the Republican National Committee, who estimated that the following enjoyed by these pro-Trump Black commentators was “almost 100 percent White.”

 “White people try to get comfort in that space all the time — push the Black person out there and have them say what we really feel,” said Steele, who is Black.
 “Therefore it’s less racist because it’s a Black person saying it about another Black person.
 It’s still stupid racism.”

-Black surrogates and members of the president’s staff, as well as pro-Trump lawmakers and Congressional candidates, have prominent speaking spots at this week’s convention, a week after Democrats made their embrace of pluralism a centerpiece of their ceremonies.
-Alongside these figures on Monday were Patricia and Mark McCloskey, the St. Louis couple who brandished guns at Black Lives Matter protesters outside their home.
+Black surrogates and members of the president’s staff, as well as pro-Trump lawmakers and congressional candidates, have prominent speaking spots at this week’s convention, a week after Democrats made their embrace of pluralism a centerpiece of their ceremonies.
+Alongside these figures Monday were Patricia and Mark McCloskey, the St. Louis couple who brandished guns at Black Lives Matter protesters outside their home.

 Harris’s family and personal identity are not appropriate grounds for critique, said other members of Black Voices for Trump.
 The initiative has 31 members, from media personalities to faith leaders to a state legislator, and five co-chairs.
 Cain, who died last month after testing positive for the coronavirus, is listed as a posthumous chairman.